Worship Is Creative

 A worship experience is simple and effortless.
 It occurs any time you contemplate and venerate the attributes and nature of God or when you ponder and aspire to divine ideals and values.
 It is a devotional exercise always enhanced by imagining yourself in the immediate presence of God and by having complete faith and trust in divine wisdom and goodness.

-Sharing our inner life with God is the beginning of worship.
-And we can cultivate this worshipful state of mind by attempting to feel the presence and love of God.
-In this presence, we contemplate the infinity and eternity of God and stand in awe of the magnificence, brilliance, and glory of this majestic Spirit—the loving Source of all things.
+Sharing your inner life with God is the beginning of worship.
+And you can cultivate this worshipful state of mind by attempting to feel the presence and love of God.
+In this presence, contemplate the infinity and eternity of God and stand in awe of the magnificence, brilliance, and glory of this majestic Spirit—the loving Source of all things.

 Worship is a personal communion with that which is divinely real, with that which is the very source of reality.
 196:3.22